abaltra/abaltra.github.io/_posts/2020-06-12-setting-up-a-static-site-with-SSL-using-s3-and-terraform.md

 ![Big fat 0 right there.](/assets/images/2020-06-12/billing.png){: .center-image }

-AWS' infrastructure is fantastic, and with terraform and all the flexibility it offers there really is no reason to not use it (ok, the reason would be "there's no Terraform provider for X, but there is one for most of AWS) and keep all your infrastructure nice and version controlled right alongside your source code.
+AWS' infrastructure is fantastic, and with terraform and all the flexibility it offers there really is no reason to not use it (ok, the reason would be "there's no Terraform provider for X", but there is one for most of AWS) and keep all your infrastructure nice and version controlled right alongside your source code.

 **Go build something fun!**